Khachatryan-nn/linear_regression_cpp/README.md

 ```

 ### Example Output

 The output includes the coefficients of the linear model and a graph plotting the actual vs. predicted values.

+### Additional Information

+For more details on the implementation, check out the [Medium post](https://medium.com/@tigrankh02/ml-tutorial-linear-regression-in-c-9d04e719a7e1).